Home >

 • Educational background that supports the technical knowledge required for the role.

-• Certifications that are industry-recognized and pertinent to the job.
+• Certifications that are indUStry-recognized and pertinent to the job.

 • Achievements that demonstrate past success and potential for impact.

-Before we dive into each must-have section separately, let’s outline what you shouldn’t include in a US resume:
+Before we dive into each mUSt-have section separately, let’s outline what you shouldn’t include in a US resume:

 top sections icon